 Freelancers aren’t just working with small businesses on a tight budget, either.
 Some of the largest companies in the world take advantage of freelancers for specialized talent.
 Companies like Facebook, IBM, and BBC Worldwide have used freelancer sites to get projects done on budget and on-time.

-In summary, employers are becoming more dynamic and improving productivity by hiring from a rich talent pool of remote workers from around the world.
+In summary, employers are becoming more dynamic and improving productivity.
+They prefer to hire from a rich talent pool of remote workers from around the world.
 And with that, there is an increasing need for managers who can skillfully manage both freelancers and full-time employees working alongside one another.